Wasabi scores $112M Series C on $700M valuation to take on cloud storage hyperscalers – TechCrunch

 Taking on Amazon S3 in the cloud storage game would seem to be a fool-hearty proposition, but Wasabi has found a way to build storage cheaply and pass the savings onto customers.
 Today the Boston-based startup announced a $112 million Series C investment on a $700 million valuation.

 Fidelity Management & Research Company led the round with participation from previous investors.
-It reports that it has now raised $219 million in equity so far, along with additional debe financing, but it takes a lot of money to build a storage business.
+It reports that it has now raised $219 million in equity so far, along with additional debt financing, but it takes a lot of money to build a storage business.

 CEO David Friend says that business is booming and he needed the money to keep it going.
 “The business has just been exploding.
 We achieved a roughly $700 million valuation on this round, so you can imagine that business is doing well.
 We’ve tripled in each of the last three years and we’re ahead of plan for this year,” Friend told me.